mludvig/mcp-http-bridge/README.md

 uv run python -m mcp_wrapper.main config.json --host 127.0.0.1 --port 8000
 ```

+The wrapper will automatically test the connection to the MCP server during startup.
+If the server fails to start or respond, the wrapper will exit with a clear error message.

+**CLI Options:**
+- `--no-test-connection`: Skip the startup connection test (default: test enabled)
+- `--host`: Host to bind to (default: 127.0.0.1)
+- `--port`: Port to bind to (default: 8000)
+- `--path`: Base path for MCP endpoints (default: /mcp)
+- `--log-level`: Logging level (default: INFO)

 3. **Access via HTTP**: The backend MCP server's tools, resources, and prompts are now available at `http://127.0.0.1:8000/mcp` using streamable-HTTP protocol.

 ## 📖 How It Works